cdransf/cd-11ty/src/posts/2020/the-earn-it-act-is-a-sneak-attack-on-encryption.md

 ---
 date: '2020-03-05'
+title: 'The EARN IT Act Is a Sneak Attack on Encryption'
+description: "A bipartisan pair of US senators today introduced long-rumored legislation known as the EARN IT Act.
+Meant to combat child sexual exploitation online, the bill threatens to erode established protections against holding tech companies responsible for what people do and say on their platforms."
 draft: false
-title: The EARN IT Act Is a Sneak Attack on Encryption
 tags: ['politics', 'security']
 ---